She is ready for adventure, but what about the imperfections?

 - Minor cosmetic damage from stone chips and surface rust can be remedied with some minor sanding and prepping then finishing with some touch up paint to match.

 - An RV backed into Eudora when she was at the shop years ago.
-I had to have the rear hatch door repaired and painted and the top coating yellowed and is now peeling away.
-I’d recommend sanding the rest way and recoat with a protective sealant or ceramic coating.
+I had to have the rear hatch door repaired and painted.
+The top coating yellowed and is now peeling away.
+I would recommend sanding the rest away and recoat with a protective sealant or ceramic coating.

 - Cruise control, I have it but frankly I’ve never used it.
 I believe the previous owner told me it did not work.
 Living in California, you rarely have the opportunity to use it as there are either to many cars or the roads are too mountainous and windy.